btjanaka/dance-old/.github/CONTRIBUTING.md

   mergability, compilation and test suite compliance; the results of these tests will be visible on the PR page.
 - If you're providing a new feature, you must add test cases and documentation.
-- When the code is ready to go, make sure you run the test suite using pytest. pytest is also run as a pre-commit hook.
+- When the code is ready to go, make sure to run the pre-commit.sh script in the devtools.
-- When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the dance devs know that the changes are complete.
-  The code will not be merged until this box is checked, the continuous integration returns checkmarks, and multiple core developers give "Approved" reviews.

 # Additional Resources